Blue State Blues: Kamala Harris, Serial Abuser of Power

 Harris represents a clear and present danger to liberty in an era when the Democratic Party is siding with violent mobs and vowing to sweep away all obstacles to its power if it wins the November elections.
 Harris actually joined protests outside the White House on May 30, the same day that demonstrators there assaulted a Breitbart News journalist and others.
 Back home in California, antisemitic Black Lives Matter mobs were rioting through the heart of Los Angeles.

-Biden is promising that he will “fundamentally transform” the country, which he says need “revolutionary institutional changes.”
+Biden is promising that he will “fundamentally transform” the country, which he says needs “revolutionary institutional changes.”
 Harris, too, said Wednesday that she intends to overhaul a system afflicted by “systemic” racial injustice.
 And Obama called for eliminating the Senate filibuster to allow Democrats to do whatever they want.

+If Republicans continue to block progress, I’ll get rid of the filibuster to pass a Green New Deal. #ClimateTownHall

 If Harris would be, as many suspect, running a Biden administration from “day one,” the freedom of every American citizen would be at risk.